 - We’ll switch you to a no-fee card.

+Don’t go for it.
 They’re not trying to be kind.
-They’re trying to keep the thousands of dollars’ worth of revenue you represent.
+They’re trying to keep the thousands of dollars in revenue you represent.
 So be prepared to fight (politely, of course) to close your credit card account.

-After confirming your balance is zero, take a deep breath and repeat this phrase: “I’m calling to close my account.”
+After confirming your balance is zero, repeat this phrase: “I’m calling to close my account.”
 Be firm.
 Let them know you’re not interested in their offers or their threats.
-You’re calling for one reason and one reason only—to cancel your credit card.
+You’re calling for one reason and one reason only: to close your credit card account.

-As you make your way through this (hopefully quick) process, keep track of who you speak to and when.
-Then send the credit card company a certified letter with the details of your conversation including date, time, names, and any confirmation numbers you received.
-Request a statement in writing that shows your account is closed and your balance is clear.
+You’ll also want to send the credit card company a certified letter with the details of your conversation including date, time, names, and any confirmation numbers you received.
+Request a statement in writing that shows your balance is clear and your account is closed.

 Use Financial Peace University to Pay Off All Debt!

 When you get rid of your credit cards, you’ll start to take control of your money.
 But that’s just part of your financial journey, so don’t stop there!
 Learn how to become completely debt-free, save and spend wisely, and invest for retirement.